StanForever/awesome-websites/README.md

 * [https://www.mountainproject.com](https://www.mountainproject.com) : Find boulders and rocks to climb.
 * [https://www.mypustak.com](https://www.mypustak.com/) : You can order any book through this website for free of cost.
 They charge only for there courier service.
 * [https://minutes.io](https://minutes.io/) : Quickly capture effective notes during meetings.
+* [https://mxtoolbox.com](https://mxtoolbox.com/) : This test will list MX records for a domain in priority order.
+The MX lookup is done directly against the domain's authoritative name server, so changes to MX Records should show up instantly.

 ## N :
 * [https://neave.com](https://neave.com/) : A collection of interactive tools, apps, toys and art.